oghogh0/Flood-Fill-Lab/README.md

     ('atomic', 'time', 10000),<br/>
 ]<br/>

-In this case, calling lowest_cost(dairy_recipes_2, 'cow') should return None.
-Calling lowest_cost(dairy_recipes_2, 'milk') should also return None because in this case 'milk' cannot be made without 'cow'.
+In this case, calling lowest_cost(dairy_recipes_2, 'cow') returns None.
+Calling lowest_cost(dairy_recipes_2, 'milk') also returns None because in this case 'milk' cannot be made without 'cow'.
 If we went further and also removed 'cutting-edge laboratory', then lowest_cost would return None if we tried to calculate the cost of 'cheese', since there is no way to make it using the remaining atomic items.

 2) Forbidden Items: sometimes when preparing food, we want to avoid using certain ingredients, even if they are technically available.
 For example, consider making food for someone with a dietary restriction; they may ask you not to include a particular food item even if it is available from the store.
 Ensure that there is an optional parameter to the lowest_cost function, so that we can optionally provide an iterable of food item names to ignore.
 Now, calling lowest_cost(dairy_recipes_2, 'cheese', ["cutting-edge laboratory"]) provides the same results as if we removed 'cutting-edge laboratory' from the database, but lowest_cost(dairy_recipes_2, 'cheese') works as before.<br/>
 <br/>